Facing Atletico is like "toothache" for Dortmund goal-ace Alcacer

 "For a striker, it's frustrating."

-However, his form has been anything but 'frustrating' since arriving in Dortmund in August after two unhappy seasons at Barcelona, where his path to the first-team was blocked by Luiz Suarez.
+However, his form has been anything but frustrating since arriving in Dortmund in August after two unhappy seasons at Barcelona, where his path to the first-team was blocked by Luis Suarez.

 Alcacer's goal exploits quickly wrote him into Dortmund's footballing folklore.